kubeshop/botkube-docs/content/installation/Slack/_index.md

 <a href="https://slack.com/oauth/authorize?scope=commands,bot&client_id=12637824912.515475697794"><img alt=""Add to Slack"" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>

-Alternetively, you can install BotKube Slack app [from Slack app directory](https://slack.com/apps/AF5DZLHPC-botkube).
+Alternatively, you can install BotKube Slack app [from Slack app directory](https://slack.com/apps/AF5DZLHPC-botkube).

 <h4 id="h-add-botkube-slackchannel">Add BotKube user to a Slack channel</h4>

-After installing BotKube app to your Slack workspace, you could see new bot user with name "BotKube" added in your workspace.
+After installing BotKube app to your Slack workspace, you could see a new bot user with the name "BotKube" added in your workspace.
 Add that bot to a Slack channel you want to receive notification in.<br> (You can add it by inviting **@BotKube** in a channel)

 <h3 class="section-head" id="h-install-BotKube-k8s"><a href="#h-install-BotKube-k8s">Install BotKube Backend in Kubernetes cluster</a></h3>